-We have developed this Community Strategic Plan with the people and communities we collaborate with and represent.
+We have developed this Community Strategic Plan in collaboration with the people and communities we represent.

 From families to businesses and visitors, our aim is to ensure the work we do reflects the needs and desires of those who live, work and enjoy our wonderful city.